 What are the emerging niches within the healthcare field?

-Gain practical experience through internships or volunteer opportunities.
-According to the Iowa Workforce Development, healthcare occupations are expected to grow 12% by 2030, which means demand for skilled workers is increasing.
+Gain practical experience through internships or volunteer opportunities, which many employers value highly.
+According to the Iowa Workforce Development, healthcare jobs in Iowa are expected to grow by 14% through 2030, so being proactive improves job prospects.
+Finally, tailor your resume to highlight relevant skills and certifications.

 What are the top skills employers look for in healthcare degree graduates in Iowa?